Continuing our ‘Content Personalization topic’, I want to move from segmenting audiences to the technological side of the process.

 This side includes three technological features:

 - Personalization API.
-This allows us to collect information and deliver it to our servers for further analysis.
+This allows us to collect information and deliver it to our servers for further analysis by data analytics tools.
 On the other hand, we can distribute already customized content to readers.

 - Machine learning.
 This is when a machine decides on ideal materials for a certain audience segment instead of an editor.